-Since the ESMs produce great differences in the key parameters that drive carbon storage in the permafrost region, we eliminate the systematic errors in ESM simulations by a bias correction procedure.
+Since the ESM produces great differences in the key parameters that drive carbon storage in the permafrost region, we eliminate the systematic errors in ESM simulations by a bias correction procedure.
 We bias-correct the TSL, NPP, and GPP outputs of the ESMs with the trend-preserving, Inter-Sectoral Impact Model Intercomparison Project (ISI-MIP) method (Hempel et al., 2013).
 This method produces a distribution of each parameter that matches the mean of the reference field over its record length, but maintains the ESM-dependent time trend of each field.
-The bias correction process downscales the data to match the chosen reference field, in this case the $0.1^{\circ} \times 0.1^{\circ}$ reanalysis data and satellite observations from 2015 to 2020.
+The bias correction process downscales the data to match the chosen reference field, in this case the 0.1° × 0.1° reanalysis data and satellite observations from 2015 to 2020.
 Our study region excludes sporadic/isolated-patches of permafrost and dynamics of non-permafrost soil orders occurring within discontinuous permafrost regions, because we are primarily concerned with forced, large-scale permafrost degradation and mitigated soil carbon loss in response to the cooling effects of SG.

 The TSL outputs of ESMs are bias-corrected using soil temperatures from ERA5-Land reanalysis data (Muñoz-Sabater et al., 2021).
 Figure 1 shows the need for initial bias correction before assessing permafrost degradation and soil C loss, since the soil and snow physical processes that determine the thermal properties of permafrost soils differ greatly among the CMIP6 ESMs.
-Before bias correction, the mean annual soil temperatures simulated by four ESMs are 2 to 4 °C lower than that of the ERA5-Land.
+Before bias correction, the mean annual soil temperatures simulated by four ESM are 2 to 4 °C lower than that of the ERA5-Land.
 Since decomposition rate is a nonlinear function of TSL, lower simulated TSL leads to an underestimation of soil C loss.
 The upward trends in soil temperature are preserved after bias correction, and the G6solar and G6sulfur experiments effectively reduce soil temperature to levels similar to those of the SSP2-4.5 simulations (Fig. 1), despite GHG levels being as in SSP5-8.5.
-The six CMIP6 ESMs simulated soil temperatures in the circum-Arctic permafrost region increase by $7.2\pm0.2$ (mean $\pm$ s.e.), $3.3\pm0.2$ , $3.5\pm0.2$ , and $3.6\pm0.3$ °C between 2020 and 2100 under the SSP5-8.5, SSP2-4.5, G6solar, and G6sulfur scenarios, respectively.
+The six CMIP6 ESMs simulated soil temperatures in the circum-Arctic permafrost region increase by 7.2±0.2 (mean±s.e.), 3.3±0.2, 3.5±0.2, and 3.6±0.3 °C between 2020 and 2100 under the SSP5-8.5, SSP2-4.5, G6solar, and G6sulfur scenarios, respectively.